ZertoPublic/Z4K/docs/Z4KDeploymentGuide.md

     - Install Z4K on Openshift
     - Install Z4K on OpenShift on Additional cluster
 5. Download the Zerto Operations Help Utility
-6. Update Z4K with a new Zerto License
+6. (When required) Update Z4K with a new Zerto License
-7. Upgrade Zerto for Kubernetes
-    - Upgrade ZKM site
-    - Upgrade Zerto Kubernetes Manager Proxy
-8. Uninstall Zerto for Kubernetes
-    - Uninstall Zerto Kubernetes Manager Proxy
-    - Uninstall ZKM site

 #### Prepare Helm